fernandoaestrella/portfolio/index.md

 ---
 [Facebook Post Generator](https://github.com/fernandoaestrella/nlp-final-project)

-Natural Language Processing project done as a team where we applied Machine Learning to determine
+Natural Language Processing project done as a team where we applied Machine Learning to determine the sentiment a given article might carry and then created a possible response someone could have to it.

 My contributions:

+Mainly adapted base sentiment analysis code to work with the possible input articles we would be receiving.
+Found here: [Testing diverse classifier models](https://github.com/fernandoaestrella/nlp-final-project/blob/master/all_together_e.py).

 ---
 [RoboCup Agent in C Sharp](https://github.com/fernandoaestrella/RoboCup-Agent-in-CSharp)